-Interest on the notes generally will be taxable to you as ordinary income at the time it is received or accrued in accordance with your regular method of accounting for U.S. federal income tax purposes.
+Stated interest paid or accrued on the notes generally will be taxable to you as ordinary income at the time such interest is received or accrued, in accordance with your regular method of accounting for U.S. federal income tax purposes.
+It is anticipated, and the following discussion assumes, that the notes will not be treated as issued with more than a de minimis amount of original issue discount.

-Disposition of the Notes
+Sale, Exchange or Disposition of Notes

-You will generally recognize capital gain or loss on the sale, redemption, exchange, retirement or other taxable disposition of a note equal to the difference, if any, between the proceeds you receive (excluding any proceeds attributable to accrued but unpaid interest, which will be taxable as ordinary interest income to the extent you have not previously included such amounts in income) and your adjusted tax basis in the note.
-The proceeds you receive will include the amount of any cash and the fair market value of any other property received for the note.
-Your adjusted tax basis in the note will generally equal the amount you paid for the note.
+You will recognize taxable gain or loss on the sale, exchange, redemption, retirement or other taxable disposition of a note equal to the difference, if any, between:

+- the amount realized upon the disposition of the note (less any amount attributable to accrued but unpaid interest, which will be taxable as interest to the extent not already included in income); and - · your adjusted tax basis in the notes.

-Any gain or loss will be long-term capital gain or loss if you held the note for more than one year at the time of the sale, redemption, exchange, retirement or other taxable disposition.
-Long-term capital gains of individuals, estates and trusts currently are eligible for reduced rates of U.S. federal income tax.
-The deductibility of capital losses may be subject to limitation.
+Your adjusted tax basis in a note generally will equal the amount that you paid for the note.
+Any gain or loss will be capital gain or loss and will be long-term capital gain or loss if at the time of the sale or other taxable disposition you have held the note for more than one year.
+Otherwise, such gain or loss will be short-term capital gain or loss.
+Long-term capital gains recognized by certain non-corporate U.S. holders, including individuals, generally will be subject to a reduced rate of tax.
+The deductibility of capital losses is subject to limitations.